"March 11, 2013 (San Francisco) -- Hardening of the arteries may not be such a modern problem after all.

 Medical Editor: John P. Cunha, DO, FACOEP

-Adenoscan (adenosine injection) is used in combination with thallium-201 for nuclear heart stress tests when the patient is unable to exercise adequately.
-Common side effects include flushing; chest discomfort; throat, neck or jaw discomfort; abdominal pain; lightheadness; nausea; headache; upset stomach; and pain at injection site.
+Adenoscan (adenosine injection) is a vasodilator used in combination with thallium-201 for nuclear heart stress tests when the patient is unable to exercise adequately.
+Common side effects include flushing, chest discomfort, shortness of breath, throat/neck/jaw discomfort, abdominal pain or discomfort, lightheadedness, dizziness, nausea, headache, upset stomach, pain at injection site, discomfort of the arms and hands, weakness, low blood pressure (hypotension), nervousness, and irregular heart beat.
 Serious events have occurred with Adenoscan, such as fatal cardiac arrest, life-threatening ventricular arrhythmias, and heart attack.

 The recommended intravenous dose of Adenoscan for adults is 140 mcg/kg/min infused for six minutes (total dose of 0.84 mg/kg).
 Tell your doctor all medications you are taking.
 Avoid drinking large amounts of caffeine (such as in coffee, tea, or some soft drinks).
 No studies have been performed in pregnant women; Adenoscan should only be used during pregnancy if the benefits outweigh the risks.
 Discuss with your doctor the risks of breastfeeding and use of Adenoscan.